 Determining the version of software

-Click Help from the top of the program, and then About.
+Click Help in the menu bar at the top of the program, and then About.

 Use the uname -a command.

-MS-DOS users can determine their version by using the ver command.
+MS-DOS users can determine their version with the ver command.

-Computer games will often show the version when the program is starting up or in one of the four corners of the main window after the game has loaded.
+Computer games usually display the version in one of the four corners of the main window after they load.